 Never allow your child to fall asleep with a bottle containing milk, formula, fruit juice, or sweetened liquids.
 This can lead to tooth decay.
 Instead, fill a bottle with cool water for your baby.

-It is recommended that your child has a dental visit by their first birthday.
+It is recommended that your child has a dental visit 6 months after the first tooth arrives or by their first birthday.
 Be sure to make a call to the dentist after the first tooth erupts.
 The dentist will check for decay and other possible problems and can show you how to properly clean your child's teeth.

-Ensure that your child eats a balanced diet that contains a variety of foods from the five major food groups:
+Ensure that your child eats a balanced diet that contains a variety of foods from the 4 major food groups:

 Provide nutritious snacks, such as cheese, raw vegetables and fruit, or low fat or fat-free plain yogurt.
 Limit the number of starchy or sugary snacks your child eats.
 After a snack that contains sugars or starches, the teeth are attacked by acids for 20 minutes or more.

 Fluoride is a naturally occuring mineral that protects teeth from tooth decay.
 It is available in toothpastes, mouth rinses, gels, applied at the dental office, and tables prescribed by dentists.
 In many communities, fluoride is also found in drinking water.

 Talk to your child's doctor about whether your child is getting the right amount of fluoride.

 Make sure that your child brushes at least twice a day.
 Use a fluoride-containing toothpaste that has the American Dental Association Seal of Acceptance once your child is aged 2 years.
 Set a good example by brushing your own teeth at least twice a day.

 Teach your child to clean between the teeth daily with floss.
 A parent should begin using floss on a child's teeth as soon as any two teeth touch.